 Yet, despite all this, Job never once lost his faith!
-“Though He slay me, yet will I trust in Him," he insisted.
-“For I know that my redeemer liveth” (Job 19:25), and "He also shall be my salvation" (text verse).
+“Though he slay me, yet will I trust in him,” he insisted.
+“For I know that my redeemer liveth” (Job 19:25), and “he also shall be my salvation” (today’s verse).

 What an example has been provided us by this ancient patriarch, whose knowledge of God’s Word, God’s love, and God’s great salvation through faith in Christ was only a small fraction of what we know now, with God’s complete revelation before us.
 The apostle James well reminds us of “the patience of Job,” probably the greatest example of all “the prophets, who have spoken in the name of the Lord, for an example of suffering affliction, and of patience” (James 5:10-11).
 We can, like Job, know that He who created us deserves absolute trust.
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.